lehcimcramtrebor/es-theme-Butterfly/_ButterflyCustom/Readme..txt

 	- To use multiples videos add "video-01.mp4", "video-02.mp4", "video-03.mp4" etc..
 You can go up to "video-100.mp4".
 	  System view will randomly play each videos including "video.mp4".

-	  Be careful, if you do not customize the videos then delete the "video.m3u" file from the theme folder concerned to let theme display random videos.
+	  Be careful, if you do not customize the videos then delete the "video.m3u" and .mp4 files from the theme folder concerned to let theme display random videos.

 SCROLL SOUNDS: